Website Designed by: Aegean Trading Company 2018

 If you want "Rent-a-Celt" to spend the day in your school with a "Hands on" history day:

-OUR 14x11inch TEACHER'S DEDICATED RESOURCE BOOK. £14.99 for the Book or £6.99 for the Multimedia board friendly version.
+OUR 14x11inch TEACHER'S DEDICATED RESOURCE BOOK.
+We also have a Multimedia board friendly version.

 Topics Include: Who were the Ancient Britons, What did they wear?
 What did they eat?
 A Child's Life, How to make Iron and much much more!